DigitalDenCloud/Traditional-Web-Hosting-On-AWS/README.md

 - [X] Launch a Web Server EC2 Instance in the Public Subnet to test VPC is configured correctly.
 - [X] Confirm that the Web Server EC2 instance can be accessed from the internet.

-Part 2: Load Balancing and Automatic Scaling To further enhance the availability and scalability of your application
+Part 2: Load Balancing and Automatic Scaling To further enhance the availability and scalability of my Web Server
-- [ ] Create an Application Load Balancer

-Create an EC2 instance based on an Amazon Linux 2 AMI from AWS.
-Make the instance publicly accessible to the internet.
-Ensure EC2 instance only allows HTTP (and, optionally, HTTPS) traffic from the public internet.
-- [ ] Install a web server using the user_data property on the EC2 instance, invoke yum to download httpd (Apache).
-- [ ] Configure high availability by using duplicate EC2 instances in multiple Availability Zones in the same Region.
-Route traffic from the internet across each of the EC2 instances by using an Application Load Balancer.
+- [X] Create an Application Load Balancer in Web Server VPC in both Public Subnets.
+Create a new security group to enable web access to load balancer.
+Assign the security group to the load balancer.
+Create a target group.
+Configure the HTTP listener on port 80 to forward incoming traffic to the specified target group.
+- [X] Launch an EC2 instance utilising the user_data property to deploy website on an Apache Web Server.
+- [X] Create an AMI for Auto Scaling from the existing Web Server.
+- [X] Create a Launch Template.
-- [ ] Setup Auto Scaling with EC2 Auto Scaling with at least two instances.
-Use CPU Utilization as the scaling metric.
-Attach Application Load Balancer to the Auto Scaling Group.
+- [X] Setup Auto Scaling that uses the launch template and deploys EC2 instances across private subnets.
+Attach ALB to the ASG Configure group size and target tracking scaling policy with CPU Utilization as the scaling metric.
+Add tags.
-- [ ] Secure networking by moving EC2 instances to a private subnet in VPC.
-A private subnet is defined as one that does not have a NAT Gateway in it, so it cannot reach the public internet.
+- [X] Update Web Server Security Group.
 Lock down EC2 instance’s Security Groups to only allow traffic from the Application Load Balancer.
-- [ ] Allow web server to communicate with the internet.
-Update network stack to create public subnets with NAT Gateways and route table rules to allow traffic from private subnets to the public subnets.
-- [ ] Point DNS Application Load Balancer.
+- [X] Test the Web Server by connecting to the load balancer.
+- [X] Test high availability by terminating one of the Web Server instances to simulate a failure.
+- [x] Connect to an EC2 Instance in a Private Subnet using EC2 Instance Connect Endpoint.
+- [X] Test automatic scaling under load.
+Start a stress test on the Web Server CPU.